 - Workforce Planning: Are enough health care workers being trained to meet the projected need?
 How might policy changes affect the health workforce? - Training: Are students discontinuing pre-service education before entering the workforce, and if so, why?
 Are health workers receiving in-service training?
-Do they have the training necessary for their jobs? - Service Delivery: Are health workers employed in posts that match their education and training?
+Do they have the training necessary for their jobs? - Qualifications: Are health workers meeting continuing education requirements for licensure?
+Have workers been assessed competent in the qualifications required for their jobs? - Service Delivery: Are health workers employed in posts that match their education and training?
 Are health workers optimally deployed in locations to meet national health priorities?
-How many workers need to be recruited to fulfill anticipated vacancies?
+How many workers need to be recruited to fulfill anticipated vacancies? - Retention: How many health workers are leaving the workforce?
+What are the causes of attrition for health care workers?
+What initiatives are effective in keeping them in priority posts, and how are they affecting attrition rates?